kazuto-abe/Unit3/Oranchi_delivery.md

+# class for the register screen
 class RegisterScreen(MDScreen):

     def try_register(self):
         username = self.ids.username_input.text
         email = self.ids.email_input.text
         psw = self.ids.password_input.text
+        # it requires them to enter passwords again
         psw_check = self.ids.password_check.text

         print(psw_check)
+        # if password does not match with the previous input, it shows a message
         if psw != psw_check:
             print("passwords do not match")
         else: